AgaevElmaddin/Libft/README.md

 9) ft_lstmap

 ## Usage
 1) add `#include "libft.h"` in your project.
-For instance, let's call your file like `hello_world.c` and your file is using one of my functions in Libft:  let it be `ft_strjoin`.
+For instance, let's call your file `hello_world.c` and your file uses one of my functions in Libft:  let it be `ft_strjoin`.
 2) do `make` - to compile Libft without bonus functions or `make bonus` - to compile Libft with bonus functions.
 After that put `libft.a` and `libft.h` in your project directory.
 3) link your binary with `-L. -lft`.  (`gcc hello_world.c -L. -lft`)
 4) Run your program using `./a.out`.